 What is the best treatment for rare bone cancer?

 The aim is to find out how best to treat people with osteosarcoma, a rare form of bone cancer which mainly affects teenagers but also adults and young children.
 There are only about 150 people diagnosed with osteosarcoma each year in the UK.
 Therefore the trial is taking place in many different countries to ensure a large enough sample of patients.
 The purpose of the trial is not to test new drugs, but to see whether existing drugs can be given in a better way.
 The usual treatment is a combination of three chemotherapy drugs followed by surgery to remove the tumour and then further chemotherapy after surgery.
 The aim is to see if treatment can be improved by either giving extra chemotherapy drugs after surgery, or by giving a further drug called Interferon after the standard chemotherapy treatment has been given.

 The results of the poor responders paper have been published in The Lancet Oncology.
-The results are summarised in this article and you can find the EURAMOS-1 poor responders participant summary here and the patients summary here.
+The results are summarised in this article and you can find the EURAMOS-1 poor responders participant summary here.

 Type of study